barryosull/barryosull.com/README.md

 - Added favicon
 - Switched to HTTPs
 - Converted action/responder so they return a response OBJ, instead of echoing headers/content
+- Added comments section
+- Made preview card for Twitter
+- Made preview card for LinkedIn

 Next:
-- Add comments section
-- Make preview card for Twitter
-- Make preview card for LinkedIn
 - Better deploy scripts, what I have currently is crap
 - Make annotations persistent
 - Add basic login for annotations feature